stumpycr/stumpy_png/README.md

 ## Writing

+* RGB with 8 or 16 bits
-Only supports writing to a RGB + Alpha PNG image without any filters, interlacing or ancillary chunks.
+* RGB + Alpha with 8 or 16 bits
+* Grayscale with 8 or 16 bits
+* Grayscale + Alpha with 8 or 16 bits

 ## Contributors